axone-protocol/contracts/contracts/axone-cognitarium/examples/prolog-query/README.md

 # Prolog query

-In this example we'll see how to query the `okp4-cognitarium` from Prolog programs executed by the OKP4 logic module.
+In this example we'll see how to query the `axone-cognitarium` from Prolog programs executed by the AXONE logic module.

 We'll use for that purpose the [query.pl](query.pl) sample program, multiple predicates are defined in it, we'll explore them step by step.

-The query we'll make will be performed against a `okp4-cognitarium` instance filled with the provided [sample data](../sample-data.rdf.xml), see the [basic example](../basic) to insert them.
+The query we'll make will be performed against a `axone-cognitarium` instance filled with the provided [sample data](../sample-data.rdf.xml), see the [basic example](../basic) to insert them.

 ## Forge the CosmWasm query

-As seen in a [okp4-law-stone example](../../../okp4-law-stone/examples/multiple-sources), interaction with smart contracts from Prolog is based on the interpreter virtual filesystem that'll handle dedicated cosmwasm URIs.
+As seen in a [axone-law-stone example](../../../axone-law-stone/examples/multiple-sources), interaction with smart contracts from Prolog is based on the interpreter virtual filesystem that'll handle dedicated cosmwasm URIs.

 It's worth to mention that to query cosmwasm smart contracts and getting the raw response we'll need to set in the related URI the param `base64Decode` to `false`.